mudasobwa/mudasobwa.github.io/_posts/2013-09-05-sequentional-execution-example-of-reactor-pattern-impl.md

 [Reactor pattern](http://en.wikipedia.org/wiki/Reactor_pattern) is an event handling pattern for operating service requests delivered concurrently to a service handler by one or more inputs.
-All the ready-to-use ruby implementations (like [EventMachine](http://rubyeventmachine.com/) and family,) though are very smart built and quite helpful, hide all the details.
+All the ready-to-use ruby implementations (like [EventMachine](http://rubyeventmachine.com/) and family,) although are very smart built and quite helpful, hide all the details.
 I decided to write down a short example of how the task may be accomplished in pure ruby.

 Let’s say we are interested in running an echo-service-like application.
 We don’t need any servers, just pure “wait-for-input ⇒ reply” app.
 The CLI wrapper might be a good example.
-All we want is to have a running instance somewhere, which will accept internal calls like `@inst.cmd("ls")` and reply with the result of the command run.
+All we want is to have a running instance somewhere that will accept internal calls like `@inst.cmd("ls")` and reply with a result of the command run.

-We decide to have two independent threads, which are to be synchronized in the following manner: just after the `prior` function is executed, the `posterior` function wakes up, does something and sleeps back until the next call to `prior`.
+We decide to have two independent threads, which are to be synchronized in the following manner: just after the `prior` function is executed, the `posterior` function wakes up, does something and falls sleep back until the next call to `prior`.
 Here we go:

 {% highlight ruby %}